nodejs/wiki-archive/Node.js-release-guide.md

 #### Make sure SHASUMS files were generated properly

 Sometimes, SHASUMS* files are not generated, but they are needed for the next step of the release process.
-Go to `/home/staging` and edit 'shasums.sh` to point to the proper directory where new release's files are located (e.g `/home/staging/v0.12.6`).
+Go to `/home/staging` and edit `shasums.sh` to point to the proper directory where new release's files are located (e.g `/home/staging/v0.12.6`).
 Then run `sh /home/staging/shasums.sh`, all SHASUMS* files should now be present.

 ## Smoke test release artefacts